Posted by William Mullane | September 30, 2014

 - Melni has a purchase order for $550,000 for new products.

 - Melni’s success led to his hiring or retaining six employees.

-- A Boise State College of Engineering Graduate is considering returning to Idaho to continue the work he did with Melni as a TechHelp student employee.
+- A Boise State College of Engineering Graduate returned to Idaho to continue the work he did with Melni as a TechHelp student employee.